ProlificsPanther/BootstrapDatatables/README.md

 # pyordr.html
 HTML template that is included in the Panther screen.
 The HTML will generate a user-defined UI for the screen.
 Main.css and pyordr.js are referenced in the HTML template.
+Our Migration Utility  was used to generate this HTML template

 # cookie database file
 JDB database containing  data used to populate Panther Grids/Datatables.